 E. Every application for a permit granted pursuant to § 4.1-212 shall be on a form provided by the Board.
-In the case of applications to solicit the sale of (i) wine and beer or (ii) spirits, each application shall be accompanied by a fee of \$165 and \$390, respectively \$350.
-The fee for each such permit shall be subject to proration to the following extent: If the permit is granted in the second quarter of any year, the fee shall be decreased by one fourth; if granted in the third quarter of any year, the fee shall be decreased by three-fourths.
+In the case of applications to solicit the sale of wine and beer or spirits, each application shall be accompanied by a fee of \$165 and \$390, respectively.
+The fee for each such permit shall be subject to proration to the following extent: If the permit is granted in the second quarter of any year, the fee shall be decreased by one-fourth; if granted in the third quarter of any year, the fee shall be decreased by one-half; and if granted in the fourth quarter of any year, the fee shall be decreased by three-fourths.
 Each such permit shall expire on June 30 next succeeding the date of issuance, unless sooner suspended or revoked by the Board.
 Such permits shall confer upon their holders no authority to make solicitations in the Commonwealth as otherwise provided by law.